Computes the Wald test statistic and p-value for testing whether a parameter (or parameter vector) equals a hypothesized value.

 The Wald test is a fundamental tool in statistical inference, used to test the null hypothesis \(H_0: \theta = \theta_0\) against the alternative \(H_1: \theta \neq \theta_0\).

-The test is based on the asymptotic normality of maximum likelihood estimators.
+Univariate case (when se is provided): The test is based on the asymptotic normality of maximum likelihood estimators.
 Under regularity conditions, if \(\hat{\theta}\) is the MLE with standard error \(SE(\hat{\theta})\), then:

 $$z = \frac{\hat{\theta} - \theta_0}{SE(\hat{\theta})} \sim N(0, 1)$$

-The Wald statistic is typically reported as \(W = z^2\), which follows a chi-squared distribution with 1 degree of freedom under \(H_0\).
-This formulation generalizes naturally to multivariate parameters.
+The Wald statistic is reported as \(W = z^2\), which follows a chi-squared distribution with 1 degree of freedom under \(H_0\).
+The z-score is stored in the returned object for reference.

 Relationship to Other Tests